 Big files create friction beyond just storage:

-- Sluggish recording: Higher CPU load during the call itself can hurt your meeting performance
+- Sluggish recording itself: higher CPU load during the call can hurt your meeting performance

 Paying these small costs every day adds up.
-Picking the right setting from the start saves a surprising amount of time and headspace.
+Picking the right setting from the start saves a surprising amount of time and headspace over a month.

 This is the heart of the guide.
 Find the row that matches what you're recording, and use those settings.
 You'll be right 90% of the time.